Open day FAQs

 - How can I prepare for the open day?

-Once it's available, we’d recommend looking through the full details given in the online open day guide to begin planning your day.
+We recommend looking through our online open day guide to begin planning your day.

 - What is the University doing to keep the community safe from Covid-19?